Image: Panorama 2017 by Andrew Williamson

 Applications must be completed in full, including required fees, to be considered.
 Click here to read our tips to help you to submit a successful application.

-You must select an exhibition category from the list below when submitting your application.
-These categories will be used in the printed exhibition program, our online artist directory, and for our awards judging.
+You must select a category from the list below when submitting your application.
+These categories will be used in the printed Fair program, our online artist directory, and for our awards judging.

 3D Works - original works that are three-dimensional, using additive or reductive techniques, including freestanding sculptures, reliefs, assemblages etc. created using either traditional or experimental materials.